-- a) Drivers must use the Track at all times. - b) For the avoidance of doubt: - The white lines defining the Track edges are considered to be part of the Track but kerbs (i) are not. - (ii) A Driver will be judged to have left the Track if no part of the Kart remains in contact with the Track.
+- a) Drivers must use the Track at all times. - b) For the avoidance of doubt: - The white lines defining the Track edges are considered to be part of the Track but kerbs (i) are not. - (ii) A Driver will be judged to have left the Track if no part of the Kart remains in contact with the Track (i.e. within the outer edges of the white lines defining the track edges).